networknt/json-schema-validator/doc/config.md

 For more details, please refer to this [issue](https://github.com/networknt/json-schema-validator/issues/183).

-* uriMappings

-Map of public, typically internet-accessible schema URLs to alternate locations; this allows for offline validation of schemas that refer to public URLs.
-This is merged with any mappings the sonSchemaFactory may have been built.

-The type for this variable is `Map<String, String>`.

 * javaSemantics

 When set to true, use Java-specific semantics rather than native JavaScript semantics.